Puppies & Dogs Currently Available

 A puppy that is purchased through the GSDCV Puppy Listing service comes from a breeder who is a member of the GSDCV, and has complied with all of the Breed Improvement Schemes and Breeding Guidelines relating to breeding and rearing of their puppies.
 This will provide a greater assurance that you are buying a quality puppy that will have less chance of suffering from the hereditary diseases that may occur in the German Shepherd Dog.

-– The price of puppies is very similar to that from a Pet Shop or other online advertising websites, but they cannot provide any of the above.
+– The price of puppies is very similar to that from other online advertising websites, but they cannot provide any of the above.

 If you are interested in a German Shepherd puppy, check out the available litters detailed below.